Aliases for NR0B2 Gene

 NR0B2 (Nuclear Receptor Subfamily 0, Group B, Member 2) is a Protein Coding gene.
-Diseases associated with NR0B2 include hepatopulmonary syndrome and obesity.
-Among its related pathways are Gene Expression and Gene Expression.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and transcription corepressor activity.
+Diseases associated with NR0B2 include hemopneumothorax and fibrolamellar carcinoma.
+Among its related pathways are Gene Expression and Androgen receptor signaling pathway.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription factor binding.
 An important paralog of this gene is NR0B1.

 UniProtKB/Swiss-Prot for NR0B2 Gene